abpframework/abp/docs/en/API/Swagger-Integration.md

 ### Hide ABP Endpoints on Swagger UI

-To hide ABP-related endpoints, we can use the `HideAbpEndpoints` method when configuring Swagger options.
-If you want to hide ABP endpoints, add the following line into your Swagger Configuration:
+If you want to hide ABP's default endpoints, call the `HideAbpEndpoints` method in your Swagger configuration as shown in the following example:

 ```csharp
 services.AddAbpSwaggerGen(